 This is most definitely a magical and mystical country located between the jungles of India and the vast mountain ranges of the Himalayas.
-Hidden monasteries, yaks, yetis, and vast mountain summits are ever present as you roam about this country.
+Hidden monasteries, yaks, yetis, and vast mountain summits are ever-present as you roam about this country.
 Hikers and trekkers have found themselves a paradise here.
-This is a travel destination which draws people to its natural beauty, slow paced lifestyle, both ancient and modern cultural heritage, historic sites, as well as a vibrant city life.
+This is a travel destination that draws people to its natural beauty, slow-paced lifestyle, both ancient and modern cultural heritage, historic sites, as well as vibrant city life.

 Check out this video for a glimpse of this area of the world: